Cupolas of Capitalism

 Greek Revival style statehouse

 recently capped with a dome, cupola, and a Native American statue named The Guardian.
-Approx. 155 feet tall.
-More info and photos are available from the dome project architect's outstanding Oklahoma State Capitol Dome website.
-The Oklahoma Department of Libraries offers an animated exhibit that covers the story of building the capitol and its dome.
-The senate also offers this Adobe Acrobat file on the new dome construction.
+Approx. 255 feet tall from ground to top of crowning statue.
+More info offsite with a short building description and construction history from the Oklahoma Historical Society.
+The dome project architect's discontinued Oklahoma State Capitol Dome website survives thanks to the Internet Archive.
+An animated exhibit about building the capitol and its dome from the Oklahoma Department of Libraries, and an Adobe Acrobat file on the new dome construction from the State Senate endure at the Internet Archive as well.
+The Oklahoma Arts Council website includes a display of art around the capitol.
 More building photos are available from Edward Crim.
 Valerie Mockaitis offers a short photo essay featuring the new dome.
-A pre-dome photo is available here.
+Historic pre-dome photos are available here.

-Oregon Salem 1935, Present capitol designed and built / Francis Keally of Trowbridge and Livingston.
-Previous Greek Revival capitol building had been destroyed by fire.
+1935-38, present capitol designed and built / Francis Keally of Trowbridge and Livingston.
+Previous Italian Renaissance Revival capitol building had been destroyed by fire in 1935.

 1994-95, drum tower seismic retrofit and restoration / Miller Consulting Engineers.

 General view of the Oregon State Capitol Building.
 Photo taken in June, 2003.
-Courtesy of Pat & Debbi Furrie
+Courtesy of Pat and Debbi Furrie

 Art Deco style capitol building

 .
 Large flat topped drum tower with statue called Oregon Pioneer covers an interior dome (no exterior dome and cupola).
-176 feet tall.
-More info offsite with this official virtual tour.
-The Oregon state legislature website offers a photo tour of the capitol building and grounds.
-A short photo tour is also available from the Salem Oregon Community Guide.
+Approx. 173 feet tall from ground to top of crowning statue according to a survey from Wilhelm Engineering, Inc. More info offsite with this official virtual tour.
+The Oregon state legislature website offers visitor info, video tours, and photos of the building and grounds.
+A previous virtual tour and building history survive on the Internet Archive.
+Historic construction photos and records are available from the Oregon State Archives.
+The Salem Oregon Community Guide offers another photo tour.

 View States: A-BC-EF-ILIN-KL-MEMI-MO,